stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

-After the x, y, z data columns are identified, the :py:meth:`DataFile.section` method works with 'x', 'y' and 'z' keyword arguments which ar then used to search for matching data rows (the arguments to these keyword arguments follow the same rules as the :py:math:`DataFile.search` method).
+After the x, y, z data columns are identified, the :py:meth:`DataFile.section` method works with 'x', 'y' and 'z' keyword arguments which ar then used to search for matching data rows (the arguments to these keyword arguments follow the same rules as the :py:meth:`DataFile.search` method).
 The

 Find out more about the data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^